cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware_replication.markdown

 ---
 layout: page
-title: Migrate to zone-aware ingesters
+title: Migrate to zone-aware replication
 parent: Guides
 has_children: false
 has_toc: false
 ---

-# Migrate to zone-aware ingesters
+# Migrate to zone-aware replication
 {: .no_toc }

 ## Table of contents